gracefulife/clova-developer-guide/en/DevConsole/Guides/CEK/Register_Extension.md

   <li>If the extension uses the directive messages of the <a href="/CIC/References/CICInterface/AudioPlayer.html">AudioPlayer</a>, select <strong>{{ book.DevConsole.cek_yes }}</strong> from the <strong>{{ book.DevConsole.cek_audioplayer }}</strong> item.
 The extension uses the directive messages when it provides a music streaming service.</li>
   <li>Enter an email address for contact in the <strong>{{ book.DevConsole.cek_email }}</strong> item.</li>
   <li>Enter the {{ book.OrientedService }} account for testing the extension under development in the <strong>{{ book.DevConsole.cek_tester }}</strong> item.
 You do not need to enter the account information when registering the extension, but can enter it in this field when <a href="/DevConsole/Guides/CEK/Test_Extension.html">testing the extension</a> later on.</li>
-  <li>After filling out the basic extension information, click the <strong>{{ book.DevConsole.cek_create }}</strong> button.</li>
+  <li>After filling out the basic extension information, press the <strong>{{ book.DevConsole.cek_create }}</strong> button.</li>
 </ol>

 When you complete entering the basic extension information, you are directed to the screen to edit this information.
-From this point, you can click the **{{ book.DevConsole.cek_save }}** button at the bottom of the page at any time to save the changed details.
+From this point, you can press the **{{ book.DevConsole.cek_save }}** button at the bottom of the page at any time to save the changed details.
 You can also find the list of registered extensions in the CEK menu as shown below.

 ![](/DevConsole/Resources/Images/DevConsole-Extension_list_after_Creation.png)